 You may be surprised to learn that condoms have been used for thousands of years – both as a method of birth control and a form of protection against diseases.
 There have been a number of ingenious inventions as well as huge advances in design and production to provide the ultra-thin, cheap and effective condoms that we enjoy today.

-But where did condoms come from?
+But when were condoms invented?
 Who invented the condoms and how did they progress from mere cloth and animal guts to being thinner than a human hair?

 Let us take you on a journey into the history of the condom…